infuriated-mink/Semester2-MidtermSprint/README.md

 ## Description
 ---
-DishHub is a web-based platform for culinary enthusiasts to explore, contribute, and share recipes.
-It provides a user-friendly interface for discovering and posting recipes, fostering culinary creativity and community engagement.
+DishHub is a modern-day recipe box that allows users to explore, contribute, and save their favorite recipes.
+Users can search for recipes, add their own, and interact with a community of fellow food enthusiasts.
+The platform is designed for easy access across various devices, making it a user-friendly culinary companion

 ## Team Members
 ---